 Starbucks Parental Leave Benefits

-You will not find another company that has pioneered more innovative benefits for full- and part-time employees: Our benefits package is available to eligible partners (employees) who work at least 20 hours a week and includes comprehensive and affordable health insurance, a tuition-free college degree program, equity in the form of stock, and more.
+No retail company has pioneered more innovative benefits for full- and part-time employees.
+Starbucks benefits package is available to eligible partners (employees) who work at least 20 hours a week and includes comprehensive and affordable health insurance, a tuition-free college degree program, equity in the form of stock, paid parental leave, and more.

 Our benefits are reflective of our mission and commitment to be a different kind of company and put our people first.
 We consistently evolve our benefits based on ongoing conversations with our partners as we learn more about their different benefits needs and preferences.
 We want to always meet and exceed the expectations of our partners who make Starbucks successful and lead across our industry.

-- All benefits-eligible birth mothers (store and non-store) working at least 20 hours a week will be eligible for six weeks of leave for medical recovery, paid at 100 percent of their average pay.
-Previously, those six weeks for all partners were paid at 67 percent of average pay.
+- All benefits-eligible birth mothers (store and non-store) working at least 20 hours a week are eligible for six weeks of leave for medical recovery, paid at 100 percent of their average pay.

-- And to be more competitive in our efforts to seek and retain non-store talent, any benefits-eligible non-store partner new parents – including spouses and domestic partners – who welcome a new child, by birth, foster or by adoption, will be eligible to take 12 weeks of leave paid at 100 percent of average pay.
+- Further, any benefits-eligible non-store partner new parents – including spouses and domestic partners – who welcome a new child, by birth, foster or by adoption, will be eligible to take 12 weeks of leave paid at 100 percent of average pay- allowing us to remain competitive in our efforts to seek and retain non-store talent.

-For more information about the history of Starbucks partner benefits, please review our Fast Facts page.
+For more information about the history of Starbucks partner benefits, please review our Starbucks Commitment to Partners.